idvorkin/idvorkin.github.io/_d/llm-intern.md

 - Very hard to evaluate if your intern did good
 - See prompt engineering.

+### Good Intern - Super powers

+- Understand English and high complexity
+  - Don't need to 'dumb it down', just talk in natural language
+- Infinite creativity
+  - Don't need to 'search' for an image, just have them genereate it!

 ### Bad Itern - Intern Quirks and Mitigations

 - Non-deterministic: Every call you get a different intern.
 - Sometimes it'll just be a bad intern, can lie, or ignore instructions.
+- Slow: Current models have bad latency and rate limits (bleh)
 - TODO: Link to build '23 talk by OpenAI scientist.
 - Sometimes you get a dud and they ignore the instructions. :(
 - The longer the answer, the more they can think; short answers have them thinking less.